funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 ### Factional Abilities

 * Drain: Once per night, one of you may kill one target non-Vampire player.
+It will be obvious that the death was caused by the Vampires.
-* Hypnosis: Once per night, one of you may roleblock one target player.
+* Hypnosis: Once per night, one of you may cancel one target player's night plan.
-* Dark God's Favor (usable once for every Death Cultist killed by an enemy faction): During the night, you may choose a target and choose a role.
-If the chosen role belongs to the chosen target, then you must use your Drain ability on that target as if you had not already used your Drain ability tonight.
-You will not be told how many uses of Dark God's Favor are available.
 * Congregation: You have private communication with all members of your faction.
-* Omen: At the start of the game, you will learn the identity of The Chosen One.
+* Perfect Hypnosis: If the town has helped the Scions of Death to die, then the Dark God will empower your Hypnosis to help the town die.
+Whenever you use Hypnosis, you may choose a role and a valid night plan for the chosen role.
+If the target of Hypnosis has the chosen role and the town has the Dark God's Favor, then instead of Hypnosis preventing the target's night plan, it will force the target to follow the night plan you chose.

-**You win when your faction comprises at least half of the village, or if nothing can stop this from happening.**
+**If the last survivors are The Chosen One and a single Vampire, you lose.
+Otherwise, you win when your faction comprises at least half of the village, or if nothing can stop this from happening.**

 ### Roles

-> #### Vampires (3)
+> #### Vampire
 >
 > You are a Vampire!
 Your goal is to take over the village and drain every mortal therein.
 But for now, the villagers outnumber you.
 You will need to blend in while you thin the herd.